Ivy League: NCAA team championships

-This list, which is current through July 1, 2015, includes NCAA championships and women's AIAW championships (one each for Yale and Dartmouth).
+This list, which is current through January 8, 2018, includes NCAA championships and women's AIAW championships (one each for Yale and Dartmouth and five for Cornell).
 Excluded from this list are all other national championships earned outside the scope of NCAA competition, including football titles and retroactive Helms Foundation titles.

 Athletic facilities

-Other ivies
+Other Ivies

 The term Ivy is sometimes used to connote a positive comparison to or an association with the Ivy League, often along academic lines.
 The term has been used to describe the Little Ivies, a grouping of small liberal arts colleges in the Northeastern United States.
 Other common uses include the Public Ivies, the Hidden Ivies, the Southern Ivies, and the Black Ivies.

-Ivy Plus
+IvyPlus

-The term Ivy Plus is sometimes used to refer to the original eight institutions (in this context the Ancient Eight) plus several other schools for purposes of alumni associations, university consortia, or endowment comparisons.
-In his book Untangling the Ivy League, Zawel writes, "The inclusion of non–Ivy League schools under this term is commonplace for some schools and extremely rare for others.
-Among these other schools, Massachusetts Institute of Technology and Stanford University are almost always included.
-The University of Chicago and Duke University are often included as well."
-The term IvyPlus also refers to a formal exchange scholar program that includes all the Ivy League schools as well as Berkeley, Chicago, MIT, and Stanford.
+The informal term IvyPlus refers to the original eight Ivy league institutions along with four other institutions including the Massachusetts Institute of Technology, Stanford University, Duke University, and University of Chicago.
+Johns Hopkins University is sometimes included as well.
+Beyond rankings and prestige, the four schools are included in the grouping given their formal participation in academic exchange programs, university consortia, shared academic resources, collaborative alumni associations, or endowment comparisons.